Top

 Every property owner in Mississippi—whether a homeowner, business, or public entity—has a legal responsibility to maintain reasonably safe conditions for those who enter their property.
 When they cut corners, ignore hazards, or fail to warn visitors of known dangers, people can get seriously hurt.
 At T. Mark Sledge, Attorney at Law, we help injured clients take action against negligent property owners and businesses that didn’t do their job.

-Whether your case involves a fall on a wet grocery store floor, a lack of security at a hotel, or a child injured by an unguarded swimming pool, we know what it takes to prove liability and secure the compensation you deserve.
-With a unique perspective shaped by Mark’s time on the bench as a Circuit Court Judge, we know how these cases are evaluated—and how to win.
+Whether your case involves a fall on a wet grocery store floor, a lack of security at a hotel, or a child injured by an unguarded swimming pool, we know what it takes to prove liability and pursue the compensation you deserve.
+Mark Sledge’s unique perspective as a former Circuit Court Judge in Mississippi shapes the way we evaluate each case and build strategies to support your claim.

 Contact Mississippi premises liability lawyer Mark Sledge today for a free review of your case.
 If we take your case, you pay nothing unless we win.
 We serve Ridgeland, Jackson, and all of Madison County.